Tulip-Dev/tulip/doc/python/apichanges.rst

   filename = self.dataSet['file::filename']

-That way to proceed is not really intuitive so Tulip 4.9 introduces a more user friendly mechanism to work with file / directory parameters : two new methods have been added in order to easily declare file / directory parameters (:meth:`tlp.WithParameter.addFileParameter`, :meth:`tlp.WithParameter.addDirectoryParameter`) and it is no more needed to explicitely write the "file::" prefix.
+Sice this approach is not really intuitive so Tulip 4.9 introduces a more user_friendly mechanism to work with file / directory parameters : two new methods have been added in order to easily declare file / directory parameters (:meth:`tlp.WithParameter.addFileParameter`, :meth:`tlp.WithParameter.addDirectoryParameter`) and it is no more needed to explicitely write the "file::" prefix.